joaoandreotti/buxfox.github.io/_posts/2024-02-24-visual-htb.md

 SeIncreaseWorkingSetPrivilege Increase a process working set Disabled
 ```

-No interesting privileges, but we are executing on a High Integrity Level environment
+No interesting privileges, but we are executing on a High Integrity Level environment.
 Users on the system:
 ```
 administrator